SveltePress/sveltepress/packages/docs-site/src/routes/guide/markdown/code-block/+page.md

 ---

 :::tip Tips
 All the code block features are fully compatible with dark mode.
+Toggle dark mode to see the styles.
 :::

 ## Code Highlight